microsoft/vs-diagnostics-demo-recipe-app/tips/FullInstructions.md

 ![File Explorer navigation to solution file](Introduction-FileExplorer.png)

-**NOTE:** Because each of the following exercises has components that build from previous ones, try completing these exercises in the order they are written.
+**NOTE 1:** Because each of the following exercises has components that build from previous ones, try completing these exercises in the order they are written.

+**NOTE 2:** Depending on your personal VS environment, certain features relevant to this lab may already be enabled or disabled.
+You may need to change some settings in your VS environment to fully complete an exercise.

-## Optional: Download From GitHub
+## Download From GitHub
-You can also access this source code from GitHub at [https://github.com/Microsoft/vs-diagnostics-demo-recipe-app](https://github.com/Microsoft/vs-diagnostics-demo-recipe-app).
+You can access this source code from GitHub at [https://github.com/Microsoft/vs-diagnostics-demo-recipe-app](https://github.com/Microsoft/vs-diagnostics-demo-recipe-app).

 ## Note: If you choose to complete exercises out of order, it's suggested that you complete all of Section 1 through Exercise 2.1 beforehand because later will involve code and settings made/fixed in these previous exercises.